 A myCourseExperience tool will be made available towards the end of the course.
 The completion of this survey provides valuable feedback which helps to improve the course and its delivery.
 You are strongly encouraged to complete the online evaluation.
-Actions from past evaluations include restructuring of the Essay assignment to provide clearer expectations to students for what's required, content and duration of pre-clinical workshop activities.
+Actions from past evaluations include restructuring of the Essay assignment to provide clearer expectations to students for what's required, content and duration of pre-clinical workshop activities, development of RT specific manual handling scenarios.